• Skip to content

 Health care has changed drastically over the last couple of decades.
 An emphasis on employee wellness has become more common.

-There was a time when healthcare’s mission was to help people get well after they encountered an illness or injury.
+There was a time when healthcare’s mission was to help people get well after encountering an illness or injury.

 That focus is much different today and has shifted to wellness education and prevention.